fdiblen/cpp2wasm/README.md

 pip install pybind11
 ```

-For example the bindings of `calculatepi.hpp:NewtonRaphson` class would look like:
+For example the bindings of `calculatepi.hpp:PiCalculate` class would look like:

 ```{.cpp file=src/py-calculatepi.cpp}
 // this C++ snippet is stored as src/py-calculatepi.cpp